mikey-t/project-omega/README.md

 - Auth implementation
   - Front-end site registration
   - Service to service auth (OAuth?)
-- Address issue with needing to modify several .env files to change DB port to use
 - Automatic documentation generation (swagger and html xml documentation output)
 - Queue setup and worker process services
   - Abstract queue definition (to allow using cloud services as an option)